abridged/collabland-staking-contracts/README.md

 # @collabland/staking-contracts

-This project provides support for a curated list of stacking contracts for Collab.Land's token gating capabilities.
+This project maintains a curated list of stacking contracts for Collab.Land's token gating capabilities.

 ## Get started